JustinDFuller/justindfuller.com/content/posts/2018-10-17_how-writing-tests-can-make-you-a-faster-and-more-productive-developer.md

+---
+author: "Justin Fuller"
+date: 2018-10-17
+linktitle: "Writing tests can make you a faster, more productive developer"
+menu:
+  main:
+    parent: posts
+next: /posts/writing-tests-can-make-you-a-faster-and-more-productive-developer
-# Writing tests can make you a faster, more productive developer
+title: "Writing tests can make you a faster, more productive developer"
+weight: 1
+---

 Most of us have heard of “writer’s block”, but have you heard of “developer’s block”?
 Just like a writer, a software developer can sit staring at a screen, not knowing where to begin.
 Sometimes that blank screen can be too intimidating and the code just doesn’t come to you.